 Scope:

-Designed by Rachel Owens, mBand was intended to be beautiful wearable technology that would allow the wearer to send an alert in case of an emergency.
-The primary goal was to design a fashionable piece of jewelry, that functions as a safety and security device.
+Designed by Rachel Owens, mBand was intended to be a beautiful wearable device that would allow the wearer to send an alert in an emergency.
+The primary goal was to design a fashionable piece of jewelry that functions as a safety and security device.

-With a press of a button on the side of the ring, mBand sends a text with your GPS location to your close contacts, and notifies a central monitoring station with your information.
+With a press of a button on the side of the ring, mBand sends a text with your GPS location to your close contacts and notifies a central monitoring station of your information.

 Contribution:

-Functioning as the lead designer I closely collaborated with our in-house creative team of designers, directors and other stakeholders.
-My efforts on the project included: designing the mBand App (UI); brand logo and closely influencing and developing the mBand brand including, fonts, colors, visual aesthetic / style; creation of Kickstarter campaing graphics and researching the target audience.
-In addition, I was the lead photographer and photo editor on the mBand lifestyle product shoot.
+As the lead designer, I closely collaborated with our in-house creative team, including designers, directors, and other stakeholders.
+My efforts on the project included: designing the mBand App (UI); designing the mBand brand logo; and closely influencing and developing the mBand brand, including fonts, colors, visual aesthetic/style; creating Kickstarter campaign graphics; and researching the target audience.
+In addition, I served as the lead photographer and photo editor for the mBand lifestyle product shoot.

 Design rational:

-As a multi-disciplinary designer, I functioned on a variety of responsibilities.
-The design process always started with researching the intended audience, followed by ideation and creating preliminary sketches/concepts for a particular part of the project.
-This included close collaboration with the creative team, designing UI elements, mockups, logo variations, collaborating on story boards and developing and delivering the final assets for each piece of the project.
+As a multidisciplinary designer, I handled a variety of responsibilities.
+The design process always starts with researching the intended audience, followed by ideation and creating preliminary sketches/concepts for a particular part of the project.
+This included close collaboration with the creative team, designing UI elements and mockups, creating logo variations, collaborating on storyboards, and developing and delivering the final assets for each project.

 Key achievement:

-The overall campaign determined various wearable technology demographics, the needs for wearable technology and served as valuable market research for future product launches.
+The overall campaign identified various wearable technology demographics and the needs of wearable technology users, and served as valuable market research for future product launches.

 See the mBand Kickstarter campaign.